abmaelrodrigo/ecommerce-playground-selenium/README.md

 # How to install and check the project?

-A. After git clone this project to your local machine, access the project directory and do the following steps:
+After git clone this project to your local machine, access the project directory and do the following steps:

-1. **Install Selenium**:
+1. **Install Selenium:**
 ```shell
 npm install selenium-webdriver
 ```